oceanhackweek/oceanhackweek.github.io/ohw23/index.md

 :width: 220px
 :align: right
 ```
 The virtual event will take place through synchronous 3-hour periods per day and asynchronous collaboration.
 It will include all interactive OHW23 tutorials delivered in real time, project brainstorming, and other OHW-wide community building activities.
-The tutorials will be recorded and posted after the presentation.
-The exact hours of this global event are still being finalized, but we anticipate the activity time to be structured around the US Pacific Time (UTC-7) this year.
+Tutorials will be recorded and posted after the presentation.

 ## OHW23 Sponsors